Graduation Party Planning: Ideas, Budget, and a Complete Guide for 2026

 Graduation Party Themes That Actually Work

 Forget generic "Congrats Grad" banners.
 The best themes connect to something real about the graduate or the occasion.
-Here are ideas across different styles.

 - "The Next Chapter" — Book-themed decor with a timeline wall showing milestones from kindergarten through graduation.
 Works beautifully for English or education majors.